Ium101/Files-and-Folders-Lister-Z/README.md

 ## Alternative Version (Enterprise Edition)

 - Do NOT include credits in the output files (TXT, DOCX, JSON).
-- (Planned in the future) Will create folders in the same structure as in the selected JSON file.
+ (Planned in the future) Also will can create folders in the same structure as JSON file that's going to be selected.

 ## Versão Alternativa (Versão Empresarial)

-- Não inclui créditos nos arquivos de saída (TXT, DOCX, JSON).
+- Não inclui créditos nos arquivos de saída (TXT / DOCX / JSON).
-- (Planejado no futuro) Irá criar pastas na mesma estrutura que o arquivo JSON selecionado.
+- (Planejado no futuro) Também poderá criar pastas na mesma estrutura do arquivo JSON a ser selecionado.